About

 Directors’ Statement

-Come Home was shot with just one 27mm lens in the vast and desolate Adirondack Mountains.
-By giving ourselves a rigid structure of limitations, we were able to focus on the main themes of the piece: estrangement and exclusion, how we allow spaces to define our reality, and nature’s ability to create, destroy, and transform.
-We juxtaposed intimate human moments with large scale landscapes to create a meditation on loneliness.
-By allowing the land to become a protagonist, its own violent history of ownership and retaliation becomes twisted into the tapestry of the characters’ feeling of otherness.
-Our main influences came from the vast landscape paintings of the Hudson River School, the stark, detail-oriented filmmaking of Robert Eggers and Jane Campion, and the folk tales of the Adirondack region.
+Come Home was shot using only a 27mm lens in the vast and desolate Adirondack Mountains.
+Embracing a rigid set of limitations allowed us to focus on the film’s main themes: estrangement and exclusion, how we allow spaces to define our reality, and nature’s ability to create, destroy, and transform.
+By juxtaposing intimate human moments with large scale landscapes, we created a meditation on loneliness.
+The land itself emerged as a protagonist, its own violent history of ownership and retaliation becoming twisted into the tapestry of the characters’ sense of otherness.
+Our main influence came from the vast landscape paintings of the Hudson River School, the stark, detail-oriented filmmaking of Robert Eggers and Jane Campion, and the folk tales of the Adirondack region.

-Our movie is a meditation on what the land can contain; the history, the stories, the love… the loss.
-It is not a picture of America, but a reflection; one that makes us contend with the piece of land we stand on now, and who may or may not be trapped there.
-We are aiming for the audience to confront not only their own alienation and discomfort, but the narrative of the terrain on which they live their lives.
+Our movie is an exploration of what the land can contain; the history, the stories, the love, the loss, both real and imagined.
+It is not a picture of America, but a reflection; perhaps distorted, but one that makes us contend with the piece of land we stand on now, and who may or may not be trapped there.
+We are challenging the audience to confront not only their own alienation and discomfort, but the narratives of the terrain on which they live their lives.
 Our country is wild and has a story to tell if we are ready to listen.

 - C. Zoz & N. Pursell